jjmcintosh/AWS-Selenium-Scraper/README.md

 # AWS-Selenium-Scraper

-It took me forever to get a headless version of chrome running on AWS.
+It took me forever to get a headless version of chrome running on AWS Python 3.6.
 Here's my solution.

 A few things: